 - Home Price: $419,633 median home price; $1,417 median monthly rent price

-- Crime Rate: Safer than 71% of North Carolina cities
+- Crime Rate: Safer than 76% of Charlotte neighborhoods

 Looking for a great place to live in Charlotte with your family?
 Olde Providence North is home to impressive schools like Olde Providence Elementary and Cato Middle College High School and offers large contemporary houses with spacious yards that are ideal for growing families!
 In addition, Olde Providence North is heavily wooded and has quiet residential streets, which offer privacy, safety, and plenty of outdoor spaces for kid-friendly recreation!

 Things to Do in Olde Providence North

 Sign the kids up for tennis lessons or join a league of your own at Russell Tennis Center.
 Spend the day at Kinetic Heights, an indoor obstacle course that’s perfect for getting active and burning off some energy.
 Pick up a game of soccer or play on the playground at Olde Providence Park.
 Make a trip to Regal Phillips Place to catch kids movies and the latest blockbusters.
 Share a Mexican or chicken Florentine wood-fired pizza at Brixx Pizza.
 Head to Red Rocks Cafe, a laid-back steakhouse that serves Lobster Ravioli and Cajun Ribeye.
 Sit outside at The Lodge: A Sportman’s Grill and build your own burger while cheering for your favorite sports team.
 Or stop by quaint French bistro Cafe Monte for Mussels & Frites or Duck Confit.

 Moving to Charlotte?
 Extra Space Storage has self storage facilities throughout the Charlotte area, so we can help with your transition.
 Find a storage unit near you!